Excellence in Supervision and Management

 Like the other courses in the "Fully Prepared" series, EMSCP is offered at no charge, and all materials will be provided.
 Classes are usually held in 220 Ingraham unless changed by your instructor.
 Participants are expected to attend all sessions, however; a "make-up" process has been developed if you need to miss a single class.
 Please see the instructor should you anticipate such an absence.

-The course is taught by Don Schutt (Director, Office of Talent Management) and Darrell Bazzell (Vice-Chancellor for Administration), with assistance from Tammy Starr of the Office of Talent Management, who coordinates the Certificate program.
+The course is taught by Don Schutt (Director, Office of Talent Management) and Darrell Bazzell (Vice-Chancellor for Administration), with assistance from Julie Kovalaske of the Office of Talent Management, who coordinates the Certificate program.

 Upcoming EMSCP events